 Federal Trade Commission.

-The Federal Trade Commission (“FTC” or “Commission”) has completed the regulatory review of its Guides for Select Leather and Imitation Leather Products (“Leather Guides” or “Guides”) as part of its systematic review of all current Commission regulations and guides, and has decided to retain the Guides in their current form.
+The Federal Trade Commission (“FTC” or “Commission”) requests public comments on its Guides for Select Leather and Imitation Leather Products (“Leather Guides” or “Guides”).
+The Commission is soliciting the comments as part of the Commission's systematic review of all current Commission regulations and guides.

 FOR FURTHER INFORMATION CONTACT: